 People with Obsessive Compulsive Disorder (OCD) perform compulsions to temporarily relieve themselves of the anxiety associated with their obsessions.
 A person with contamination fears, for example, may wash their hands repeatedly throughout the day and perform other cleaning rituals.
 While this temporarily reduces their anxiety about germs, in the long run it causes their OCD to get worse.

 One approach shown to be effective in helping people overcome their cycle of obsessions and compulsions is called “Exposure and Response Prevention” (ERP).
-Considered the “gold standard” for OCD treatment, ERP is very straightforward: The person with OCD exposes themselves to situations that trigger obsessive thinking and doesn’t allow themselves to perform a compulsion in response.
+Considered the “gold standard” for OCD treatment, ERP is fairly straightforward: The person with OCD exposes themselves to situations that trigger obsessive thinking and doesn’t allow themselves to perform a compulsion in response.
 While this sounds simple, it does require the OCD sufferer to face their fears and tolerate a fair amount of anxiety to overcome their OCD.